 I spent my early years in a biomedical research laboratory before being sent to the Wildlife Waystation, a refuge in California.
 In 2004, I became an adopted aunt to Magic, a baby born in my group as the result of a failed vasectomy.
 It has been a joy to help raise Magic, giving her rides on my back and cuddling her.

-After quarantine, a process that all new chimpanzees at Save the Chimps go through, my family and I will slowly be introduced into one of the larger family groups here at the sanctuary.
-We’ll have a 3-acre island to explore and the freedom to choose where and how to spend our days.
+After quarantine, a process that all new chimpanzees at Save the Chimps go through, my family and I are slowly being introduced into one of the larger family groups here at the sanctuary.
+I have been fully integrated into the group and enjoy spending time with my family on our 3-acre island home.

 - Sleeping outside